maksar/dotfiles/README.md

 sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume --daemon
 ```

-This should take you throught the process in a nice and straight-forward way.
+This should take you through the process in a nice and straight-forward way.

 Once the installation finishes, it should print something like